Design guidelines for Docker extensions

-At Docker, we aim to build tools that integrate into a user’s existing workflows rather than requiring them to adopt new ones.
-We strongly recommend that you follow these guidelines when building extensions.
+At Docker, we aim to build tools that integrate into a user's existing workflows rather than requiring them to adopt new ones.
+We strongly recommend that you follow these guidelines when creating extensions.
 We review and approve your Marketplace publication based on these requirements.

 - Is it easy to get started?

 - Is it easy to use?

 - Is it easy to get help when needed?

 Use the Docker Material UI Themeopen_in_new and the Docker Extensions Styleguideopen_in_new to ensure that your extension feels like it is part of Docker Desktop to create a seamless experience for users.